MevScreenager/T04D04/README.md

 ***LOADING...***

 > DON'T FORGET!
-All your programs are tested for the style norm and memory leaks.
+All your programs are tested for the style norm.
 Start-up instructions
 > the list of tests is also in the `materials` folder

 ## Quest 3.
 Recursive.